 According to Human Rights Watch, Van Kham Chau is being investigated for alleged offenses under Vietnam's "sweeping national security laws, including attempting to 'overthrow the state'."

 It says that under Vietnam's criminal procedure code, he will be allowed to have a defense lawyer only after the police say the investigation is concluded.

 Trang Chau has questioned if the prime minister would have acted differently if her husband was white.
-Source: SBS
+Source: Lin Evlin/SBS News

 "Australia should press Vietnam to change its rights-violating criminal procedure code so that all criminal detainees have prompt access to legal counsel as international law requires," Ms Pearson said.

 SBS News has contacted the Department of Foreign Affairs and Trade about Van Kham Chau but is yet to receive a reply.

 Ms Pearson said there are many other cases of human rights abuse that Australia should also bring up with Vietnam.

 "Australia's close ties with Vietnam mean the Australian government has a responsibility to speak out publicly on Vietnam's abysmal human rights record," she said.